kostasgalexiou/ResynPy/README.md

 ##### Optional arguments

-`--not_phased`: this argument should be used we used if genotyping data are not phased.
-The use of this argument will cause the omitance of recombination information in the output file (see _Output data_ Section).
+`--not_phased`: this argument should be used if genotyping data are not phased.
+The use of this argument will cause the exclusion of recombination information in the output file (see _Output data_ Section).

-`--scores_file`: a 2-column tab-delimited file containing scores assigned to each possible genotype combination, when two individuals are compared.
+`--scores_file`: A 2-column tab-delimited file containing scores assigned to each possible genotype combination, when two individuals are compared.
 Column 1: genotype pair, Column 2: score.
-If no file is provided, the pipeline will use the score information present inside file `scores_default.tab`, provided in the repository's main directory.
+By default, the pipeline will use the score information present inside file `scores_default.tab`, provided in the repository's main directory.
+However if the user wants to apply different scoring, a tab-delimited file should be provided by using this argument.

    - contents of `scores_default.tab`: